The Ordinary: Viral TikTok Skincare with Over 1.8M Followers

 Kilner also mentioned that instead of featuring models in their campaigns or on social media, The Ordinary uses its own employees.
 She believes this approach reflects their diverse and passionate fan base who are united by their love for skincare and being, fundamentally, just human beings.

-2.1.4 Empowering consumers with knowledge
+2.1.4 Educating consumers

 2.1.5 Tailored skincare regimens